The Best Foolproof White Sourdough Bread Recipe

 ♬ original sound – thatsourdoughgal

-I always make two loaves at a time.
+I typically make two loaves at a time.
 There’s just no point in putting in all of this effort for a single loaf of bread.
 Freeze or gift that second loaf if you won’t eat it in time.

 Here’s my recipe for two loaves of sourdough bread: